AyoDennis/spark-kestra-data-processing-platform/docs/ci_cd.md

    - Uses `flake8` to enforce Python code style and linting rules.

 #### **Trigger**:
-- Runs on every pull request to the `dev` or `main` branches.
+- Runs on every pull request to the `main` branch.

 ---

 ### **2.2 Continuous Deployment (CD)**
-The CD pipeline automates the deployment of Terraform infrastructure and uploads necessary files to S3.
-It is defined in `.github/workflows/cd.yml`.
+The CD pipeline is the final stage of the automated action that uploads necessary files to S3.
+It is defined in the later part of the `.github/workflows/ci_cd.yml`.

 #### **CD Workflow Steps**
-1. **Terraform Deployment**:
-   - Initializes the Terraform backend.
-   - Runs `terraform plan` to generate an execution plan.
-   - Applies the Terraform configuration to provision or update AWS resources.
-2. **File Upload to S3**:
+1.  **Sync spark script to S3**:
-   - Uploads Airflow setup scripts, DAGs, and Spark job scripts to the appropriate S3 buckets.
+   - Syncs spark job, data generation and kestra flow to the appropriate S3 buckets.

 #### **Trigger**:
 - Runs on every push to the `main` branch.